openafsfoundation/openafsfoundation.org/board/index.md

 Derrick Brashear -- who prefers to be called "Daria" -- has been involved with OpenAFS since its inception.
-As a student at Carnegie Mellon in the 1990s, Daria took an interest in the distributed computing environment to which Daria had been newly exposed, which led to the acquisition of a used Sun workstation that resulted in Daria's current role.
+As a student at Carnegie Mellon in the 1990s, Daria took an interest in the distributed computing environment to which Daria had been newly exposed, which led to the acquisition of a used Sun workstation that, in turn, resulted in Daria's current role.

 While working as a student, and then a staff member as a sysadmin and